2022 Madrid NATO summit: Regional defense

 On 30 June, British Prime Minister, Boris Johnson, announced the United Kingdom's defence spending would increase from 2.3% of GDP in 2022 to 2.5% of GDP in 2030.
 The UK will also provide 1000 additional troops and a Queen Elizabeth-class aircraft carrier to NATO's Eastern flank.

 Protests

-On 26 June 2022, several thousand people gathered in Madrid to protest against NATO, calling for the organization to be dissolved and the closure of US military bases in Spain.
-A protest scheduled to occur on the first day of the summit was banned by the Spanish government.
+On 26 June 2022, several thousand people gathered in Madrid to protest against NATO, calling for the dissolution of the organisation and the closure of US military bases in Spain.
+A protest planned for the first day of the summit was banned by the Spanish government.